TradeHouseMedia/tradecore-sdk-ios-sample/docs/tradecore-sdk-integration.md

 ```

-The `initialize()` is the primary way to initialize SDK with a specific configuration in runtime. takes the publisher's stack ID as a parameter.
+The `initialize()` is the primary way to initialize the SDK with a specific configuration at runtime. takes the publisher's stack ID as a parameter.